×

 When Parental Responsibilities Are Restricted

-While shared responsibility is the goal, it is not guaranteed.
-If a parent poses a risk to the child’s well-being, the court will not hesitate to allocate sole decision-making responsibility to the other parent.
+Shared responsibility is the goal, but it is not guaranteed.
+If a parent poses a risk to the child’s well-being, the court will not hesitate to allocate sole decision-making authority to the other parent.

-Factors that may cause a parent to be denied parental responsibilities include:
+Factors that may result in a parent being denied parental responsibilities include:

 • Abuse or Neglect: A history of physical or emotional abuse toward the child or the other parent.